gregjhansell97/hive-map/README.md

 handles routing state changes to that goal location.
 The goal location can be an intermediate node that propogates its state to other locations.

+## Goal

+A library that performs distributed routing of states for a set of uniquely characterized nodes

 ## Terminology

 |Term    |Explanation                                                          |